yochaigal/cairn/wip/2e/vald.md

 Most towns and villages are built within a day's walk of one another, near sources of water and lumber.
 Larger villages try to be self-sufficient but may still rely on nearby farms and local hunters for food.
 Most settlements were originally organized around a specific industry such as lumber, brewing, fishing, or mining, and often a Fieldwarden or Beast Handler is posted to protect a community's most valuable assets.

-Larger towns will elect a Reeve responsible the community's well-being, paying tithes, and resolving disagreements.
+Larger towns will elect a Reeve responsible for the community's well-being, paying tithes, and resolving disagreements.
 In the event of a crime or violence, a constable is empowered to enforce the local laws.
 Taverns and inns are common in villages close to trade routes, while large settlements often boast at least one temple or shrine.

 Established trails between larger towns are fairly common, while maintained roads are almost non-existent except to the distant cities, and itinerant merchants, Kettlewrights, and various peddlers pass through on a semi-regular basis.
 Outriders are often hired to protect and escort larger caravans through open plains and cut forests, while in the Riverlands, the Rill Runners help ferry passengers between high marshes on winding rivers.